-- 126. Emergency and standby power systems shall be installed in accordance with CFC, CBC, NFPA 110, and NFPA 30. - 127.
-An on-site acceptance test for generators shall be conducted as a final approval.
-The test of the transfer switch shall consist of electrically operating the transfer switch from the normal position to the alternate position and then return to the normal position. - 128.
-No smoking sign shall be posted at generators. - 129.
-NFPA 704 placard shall be posted where applicable. - 130.
+- 134. Shall provide equipment technical data sheets for the access control egress door. - 135.
 Shall provide equipment technical data sheets for the type of plastic to be hung in grow room.
-Shall be a minimum Class C finishing per CFC 803.9. - 131.
-Shall submit separate plans for C02 enriched environment and have a California licensed Engineer design to RCFD Technical Policy TP 16-005. - 132.
-Shall submit separate plans for extraction system plans and have a California licensed Engineer design to RCFD Technical Policy TP 16-004. - 133.
-Shall provide equipment technical data sheets for the access control egress door. - 134.
-Shall provide sequence of Operation for access control egress doors and shall comply with all requirements per CFC 1008.1.9.8 - 135.
-Shall provide equipment technical data sheets for the type of lamps to be used. - 136.
-Shall submit a Business Plan to Riverside County Health Department prior to final. - 137.
-Shall contact Air Quality Management District to ensure all requirements will be met with the C02 exposure (Carbon Filter). - 138.
-The exit discharges appear inadequate.
-Please ensure the travel distances do not exceed what is required in the 2016 CBC and CFC. - 139.
-Shall design to current 2016 California Codes and Standards. - 140.
-Prior to issuance of occupancy permits, the applicant shall demonstrate to the satisfaction of the Riverside County Fire Department that the site conforms with fire lane width requirements in accordance with County standards, as found at: - http://rvcfire.org/stationsAndFunctions/AdminSppt/FireMarshal/Documents/Standards/FPS x06-05 Access Roadways x2x.pdf
+Shall be a minimum Class C finishing per CFC 803.9. - 136.
+Shall submit separate plans for CO2 enriched environment and have a California licensed Engineer design to RCFD Technical Policy TP 16-005. - 137.
+Shall submit separate plans for extraction system plans and have a California licensed Engineer design to RCFD Technical Policy TP 16-004. - 138.
+Shall provide sequence of Operation for access control egress doors and shall comply with all requirements per CFC 1008.1.9.8 - 139.
+Shall provide equipment technical data sheets for the type of lamps to be used.

+140. The exit discharges appear inadequate in the corridor located on the 2nd floor.
+Please ensure the travel distances do not exceed what is required in the 2016 CBC and CFC.